pantonik/pantonik.github.io/_pages/about.md

 Hello, I'm Piotr, an Assosiate Professor at [CentraleSupélec](https://www.centralesupelec.fr) My research lies at the intersection of machine learning, optics and electronics.
-In simple terms, I take machine learning algorithms (neural networks, for instance) and try to either implement them as an optical system (with lasers, lenses, mirrors, optical fibers -- that kind of stuff) or programm them in very-low-level digital electronics (it is like connecting registers and logic elements with wires on a bread board).
+In simple terms, I take machine learning algorithms (neural networks, for instance) and try to either implement them as an optical system (with lasers, lenses, mirrors, optical fibres -- that kind of stuff) or program them in very-low-level digital electronics (it is like connecting registers and logic elements with wires on a bread board).
 The main goal is to run the said machine learning algorithms very-very fast and/or with little energy consumptions.
 And sometimes, it works!
 But the most exciting part in all this are all the potential applications in telecommunications, computer vision, natural language processing and biomedical imaging.